 Front line of trenches

 THE FRONT LINE

-By December 1914, a network of trenches stretched along the Western Front from the Belgian coast in the north down through eastern France to the Swiss border, 645 km (400 miles) in the south.
-By 1917, it was possible in theory to walk most of the length of the front along the winding trench network.
+By December 1914, a network of trenches stretched along the Western Front from the Belgian coast in the north down through eastern France to the Swiss border, 400 miles (645 km) in the south.
+By 1917, it was possible in theory to walk the entire length of the front along the winding trench network.

 THE FIRST TRENCHES

 Early trenches were just deep furrows, which provided minimal cover from enemy fire.
 These troops from the 2nd Scots Guards dug this trench near Ypres in October 1914.
 Their generals believed that such trenches were only temporary, as the "normal" war of movement would resume in the spring.

 Digging the trenches

-At the outbreak of war, both sides on the Western Front expected to take part in massive military manoeuvres over hundreds of kilometres of territory, and to fight fast-moving battles of advance and retreat.
-No-one expected a static fight between two evenly matched sides.
-A stalemate occurred mainly because powerful long-range artillery weapons and rapid-fire machine guns made it dangerous for soldiers to fight in unprotected, open ground.
+At the outbreak of war, both sides on the Western Front expected to take part in massive military maneuvers over hundreds of miles of territory, and to fight fast-moving battles of advance and retreat.
+No one expected a static fight between two evenly matched sides.
+A stalemate occurred mainly because powerful longrange artillery weapons and rapid-fire machine guns made it dangerous for soldiers to fight in unprotected, open ground.
 The only way to survive such weapons was to dig defensive trenches.